Top 10 Tips for a Stress Free Thanksgiving

 Organize your recipes

-If you are still weighing options for a few things, that’s all right – but now is the time to nail down the majority of your menu and order the turkey if needed.
+If you are still weighing options for a few things, that’s all right – but now is the time to nail down the majority of your menu and purchase the turkey if needed.
 If you’re buying your turkey the week of, be sure to purchase a turkey that is not frozen, as large turkeys can take days to thaw in the refrigerator.

 Simplify, simplify, simplify!